DevOps-FinalProject/AZ_AKS/README.md

+# Uber DevOps Project Part-3:

+## Prerequisite:
+1. Make sure to build docker-image of front-end using updated load-balancer ip of backend before continuing to follow the below process of deploying front-end over Azure

-# Steps to deploy FE over Azure:
+## Steps to deploy FE over Azure:
 1. Clone the repository
 2. Run the below terraform commands to create resources over AZ:
     1. terraform init